 Strata legislation in B.C. uses some words and terms with specific meanings that users should understand.

-Links to legal definitions are given below and some other terms and words are listed for the convenience of users, as per this website's purpose and limits.
+Links to some legal definitions are listed below; some other terms and words are also listed for the convenience of users, as per this website's purpose and limits.

 Legal definitions can also be affected by judicial decisions and court cases.
 Getting legal advice can be very helpful.